dentarg/auth0-blog/_posts/2017-01-27-machine-learning-for-everyone-part-2-abnormal-behavior.markdown

 #### Analysis of possibilites

-Points 1 and 3 imply the radar (or the predictive model) asserts [ASSERTS WHAT?].
+Points 1 and 3 imply the radar (or the predictive model) asserts the prediction.

 With points 2 and 4, the model failed---it predicted one thing and it was actually the opposite.